Le périnée

 Last updated on

-Health magazines, sex advice, we see articles everywhere talking about the perineum.
+Health magazines, sex advice — you see articles about the pelvic floor everywhere.

 But where is it?
 What is it for?
-We help you see a little clearer!
+We help you shed a little light on it!

-Everything, everything, you will know everything about the perineum!
+Everything, absolutely everything you need to know about the pelvic floor!

-The perineum is actually a group of muscles at the bottom of the pelvis, stretching from the pubic bone to the back coccyx, also called the pelvic floor.
-It is actually a kind of hammock that holds all the genital organs, namely the bladder, uterus, and rectum.
+The pelvic floor is in fact a set of muscles at the base of the pelvis, running from the pubic bone to the tailbone at the back, also known as the pelvic floor.
+It's essentially a kind of hammock that supports all the genital organs, namely the bladder, uterus, and rectum.

-And it is very important!
-First, because it ensures urinary continence and the support of the genital organs.
-Yes, yes, it is indeed what helps us hold back from peeing, and it also prevents organ prolapse!
-So, do we love our perineum?
+And it's very important!
+First of all, because it ensures urinary continence and supports the genital organs.
+Yes, yes, it's the pelvic floor that helps us hold in a wee, and it's also what prevents organ prolapse!
+So, shall we love our pelvic floor?

-And yes, because that's not all.
-The perineum is also the source of our vaginal pleasure.
+Well yes, because that's not all.
+The pelvic floor is also the source of our vaginal pleasure.
 The more toned it is, the more intense the sensations during penetration will be.
-Strengthening your perineum is therefore good for both your health and your pleasure!
+Strengthening your pelvic floor is therefore both good for your health and for your pleasure!

-If people with a penis also have a perineum, it undergoes much less abdominal pressure on a daily basis.
-It is therefore the vulva owners who experience various perineum relaxations throughout their lives.
+While people with a penis also have a pelvic floor, it is subject to far less abdominal pressure on a daily basis.
+It is therefore people with vulvas who experience different types of pelvic floor relaxation throughout their lives.

-Of course, pregnancy and childbirth are the primary causes of a loss of tone in this muscle.
-It stretches and distends with the baby's weight, as well as in preparation for childbirth.
-But sometimes it's simply aging or lack of physical activity that causes it.
+Of course, pregnancy and childbirth are the primary causes of a loss of pelvic floor tone.
+The pelvic floor stretches and becomes distended under the weight of the baby, as well as in preparation for childbirth.
+But sometimes it's simply ageing or a lack of physical activity that is the cause.

 The consequences of this relaxation are multiple: